markwatsonatx/jess/README.md

 [Click here](http://markwatsonatx.github.io/tutorial/openwhisk/serverless/2016/08/04/serverless-guiless-openwhisk.html) for more details, or try it out yourself at 949-TEL-JESS.

 Note: Jess is experimental and using experimental services from Bluemix.
-It was developed for fun, and I wouldn't be surprised if may encounter the occasional hiccup.
+It was developed for fun, and I wouldn't be surprised if you encounter the occasional hiccup.
 If you do please let me know!